space-wizards/website-content/content/post/20_12_02-progress-report-25.md

 ## Playtest

+We're proud to announce that Space Station 14 is [now available](https://store.steampowered.com/app/1255460/Space_Station_14/) through the new Steam Playtest feature.
+Originally we were planning to do a full release through Early Access, but we felt that a more limited release was a better match for the current state of SS14 development.

+To gain access, simply visit the SS14 store page and click Request Access.
+We set the number of players that we want to grant access to, and Steam handles the rest.
+If you don't receive access immediately, just be patient!
+More users will be added over time.

+We don't currently have a set date for a wider Early Access release, it depends on how well the playtests go and how quickly more content is added.

+Much work went into last minute preparations to get ready for Steam; combined with exams, ~~the devs all playing Factorio~~, and the holidays, this progress report is unusually light.
+But we still have some new treats!

 ## New Content!

 ### Botany
 *Contributed by Zumorica*

 *Video of someone doing botany stuff

+Botany is in!
+This includes trays, seeds, planting, harvesting, nutriments, weeds, pests, and plenty more!
+Botanists can finally supply the station with ~~drugs~~ food, making the station even more self-sufficient.
+As a bonus, adding new plants is trivial and doesn't require writing any C# code.

+### UI improvements
+*Screenshot of all the UI, including the context menu*

+#### Action Hotbar
+*Contributed by chairbender, building on earlier work by ShadowCommander*

+We now have an actions hotbar, along with a window for searching available actions to put into the hotbar.
+Actions can be granted to the player, or be provided via items.
+They will automatically populate the hotbar when granted, and can be rearranged by dragging or removed via right click.
+The system currently supports instant, targeted, and toggle actions.
+Right now, we have a sceam and disarm action as well as item actions for toggling internals and lights.

+There is still additional functionality planned for it, such as saving your layouts between rounds and allowing you to configure how actions auto-populate into it, but this is enough to allow us to start adding more fun and useful actions!

+{{< imgw "/images/post/pr_25/hotbar" >}}
+{{< imgw "/images/post/pr_25/actions" >}}

 ### Alerts System and UI
 *Contibuted by chairbender*